shaovoon/divbenchmark/README.md

 # C++ 11 std::div Benchmark

 C++11 standard introduces std::div() and its siblings on the premise of some compiler can take advantage of the available machine code that compute quotient and remainder of division together.
-The [C++ reference](https://en.cppreference.com/w/cpp/numeric/math/div) noted
+The [C++ reference](https://en.cppreference.com/w/cpp/numeric/math/div) noted,

-__On many platforms, a single CPU instruction obtains both the quotient and the remainder, and this function may leverage that, although compilers are generally able to merge nearby / and % where suitable.__
+_On many platforms, a single CPU instruction obtains both the quotient and the remainder, and this function may leverage that, although compilers are generally able to merge nearby / and % where suitable._

 We'll put std::div() to test in this benchmark.